Healthiest Low Fructose Fruits For People With Fructose Intolerance

 A Word of Caution about Sourcing Fruits

 While it is true that fruits are healthy and nature’s gift to mankind.
 However, it is also true that most fruits available in the market today are not natural.
 Thanks to technological and agricultural advancements, fruits are genetically modified to be sweeter, have thinner skin, more juice, less fiber, and have longer shelf life.
 Not to mention all the toxic pesticides that are sprayed; are harmful to human beings.
 Truly, the fruits that are found in multinational grocery store chains and supermarkets are far from healthy.
-According to a report by National Geographic, fruits, and vegetables are less healthy today than they use to be.
+According to a report by National Geographic, fruits, and vegetables are less healthy today than they used to be.

 To ensure that you are actually consuming “healthy”, low-fructose fruits, make sure you source them from a local farmer’s market.
 These are places where farmers sell their fresh produce directly to customers.
 It is more ethical as well as healthy.
 Moreover, only eat fruits that are in season.
 After all, it stands to reason that any fruit that is growing out of season must have some modifications done to it.